iaprojectg8/NBS-IA-app/README.md

 ## Features

-- Visualize already created raster
+- Visualize already created rasters
 - Create and visualize rasters with data from dataframes
-- Train Random Forest model on dataframe
+- Train Random Forest models on your dataframe
 - See the result of the training process
 - Save the model, to keep it on your computer
 - Test your model on a future configuration of a city (with urban extension or NBS)